epicblockchain/epic-miner/README.md

 ![update address](images/address.png)

 3. Click apply.
-4. Enter password and click apply.
+4. Enter the default password of "letmein" and click apply.

 ## Updating the password